HexmosTech/Lama2/README.md

 1. **Longevity & trackability:** Commit `.lama` files to `git` or other version control for long life & change tracking.
 1. **Collaboration:** Share API repo with teammates and colleagues to collaborate
 1. **Documentation:** Explore tutorials, how-tos, explanations, references, FAQ/RAQs, and diagrams.
 Documentation is a priority, so that you never have to get lost.
 1. **Extensibility:** `.lama` syntax is implemented as a recursive descent parser, based on a clearly specified grammar.
-Dig into implement new syntax (ex: to support `websockets`)
+Dig into details and implement new syntax (ex: to support `websockets`)

 [[_TOC_]]